 The experimental platform was a set of 18 heterogeneous machines.
-In future, we plan to harness the computing power of idle machines across the Internet by running a mobile agent platform inside a screen saver in order to create a desktop grid of a scale of the tens or hundreds of thousands.
+In future, we plan to harness the computing power of idle machines across the Internet - at the Ohio State University in particular - to create a desktop grid of a scale of the tens or hundreds of thousands.
 Researchers will then be free to deploy scientific applications on this system.